saralkumar93/first-repo/README.md

 # first-repo
-my first resource for practice hello
+my first resource for practice heelo from github